Josue-T/synapse_ynh/README.md

 ```
 _matrix._tcp.example.com.
 3600    IN      SRV     10 0 8448 synapse.example.com.
 ```

+If it is not autocratically done, you need to open this port (8448) in our ISP box.

+### Turnserver

+For Voip and video conferencing a turnserver is also installed (and configured).
+The turnserver listen on the UDP and TCP port 5349 and 5350 (for the first synapse instance).
+To have a full functional turnserver you need to open theses ports (if it is not autocratically done) in your ISP box.

 ### Important Security Note

 We do not recommend running Riot from the same domain name as your Matrix